AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 ## Aircraft energy: decarbonization of energy

-The parameter that corresponds to the decarbonization of energy is the CO<sub>2</sub> content of the $CO_2/E$ energy.
+The parameter that corresponds to the decarbonization of energy is the CO<sub>2</sub> content of the energy $CO_2/E$.
 Its evolution is based on the introduction of alternative energy carriers in the fleet to replace fossil kerosene.
 The objective is therefore to estimate the emission factor of alternative energy carriers (only in the form of fuel so far) over their entire life cycle.
 The latter is expressed in gCO<sub>2</sub>-eq/MJ<sub>fuel</sub>, but the emissions will